Fudgedotdotdot/GhostWasm/README.md

 See the available templates for examples on how to use them, and go read the [nimja](https://github.com/enthus1ast/nimja) documentation on how to do even more.

+**You will need to recompile the project after adding templates.
+Compile with debug mode if the template isn't showing up.**

 ## Usage